 Write a report of up to 1500 words setting out the research design you would recommend, bearing in mind the priorities of the client.
 You may recommend a single design or you may wish to discuss the relative merits of several possible designs.
 The writing of the report must be your own unaided work, but you are permitted to discuss the issues with colleagues or anyone else you think will be helpful (except me!).
-NB normally you are not permitted to discuss written work with others so please do not generalize this permission to other courses or other occasions.
+NB normally you are not permitted to discuss assessed work with others so please do not generalize this permission to other courses or other occasions.
+Also be aware that permission to discuss your work with others does not absolve you from thinking for yourself.

-You should submit your report to me by Friday week 5.
+You should submit your report to me by Monday Week 6.
 You should put it in my pigeon hole in the Department.
 No email submissions.
 Please make sure that all pages are numbered and firmly attached to each other and that you write your name on the report.
 It would also help if you left wide enough margins so that I can write legible comments.